 Picture rails are the least familiar of all metal mouldings.
 But that only means more opportunity for you, right?

-Picture rails are a fancier way to hang paintings and other artsy embellishments.
-They’re the sort of things you see in art galleries and museums, but creative designers have used them in other ways on interior walls.
+What is a picture rail used for?
+A picture rail hanging system includes a wall-mounted moulding, moveable hangers for horizontal positioning, and adjustable hooks for vertical positioning.
+It's an extra-fancy way to hang paintings and other artsy embellishments.
+Picture-hanging hardware is a perfect match for in art galleries and museums, but creative designers have used them in other ways on interior walls.

 Let’s look at why a little extra work on your wall aesthetics can turn a room into a work of art:

 Because you can draw visitors’ eyes to something spectacular, that’s why.
 Metal picture rail mouldings allow you to hang decorative items with unique style.

 This decorative trim is ideal for people who wish to exhibit work at a hotel, gallery, or other commercial building -- or periodically switch up the framed work in their home.
 There are many other uses out there, waiting for you to discover them.
 We’ve already seen all kinds of ingenious uses for picture rails -- like for a shelf with a planter on it.

 In essence, your hanging system is an aesthetic choice, adding opportunities to display an industrial or modern look: